Cross Connection Information

 A cross connection is any temporary or permanent connection between the public water supply and a potentially hazardous water supply on the consumer’s end.
 Through these types of connections, contaminants can flow from the consumer’s water supply back into the public water supply.
 Two of the most common ways this can happen are through underground lawn irrigation systems and fertilizer spray applicators attached to residential hoses.

 Avoiding Cross Connections

 Backflow prevention devices can be used to help protect our water supply.
 Through the City’s Code of Ordinances, the Water Department requires that these protection devices be tested on an annual basis.
-The exception to this is pressure-type vacuum breaks that protect lawn irrigation only; these are to be tested every three years, per new State law that changed the requirement from five years to three, effective January 1, 2011.
+The exception to this is pressure-type vacuum breakers that protect lawn irrigation only; these are to be tested every three years, per new State law that changed the requirement from five years to three, effective January 1, 2011.

 Effective testing of protection devices can detect failures in them.